How to Play MORANA: The Open Grave

 3 Embers, your resource

-On Turn N you have N Embers to spend (Turn 1 = 1, rising to Turn 7 = 7).
+Each turn you gain Embers equal to the turn number, up to a maximum of 7 (Turn 1 = 1, rising to Turn 7 = 7; Turn 8 also gives 7).
 Embers do not come from cards and they do not save up.
 That single rule means you can never be mana-starved or mana-flooded.
 Skill decides every game, never the luck of the draw.

 4 The turn: four steps, together